 That means (1) making a legal challenge to the “implied consent” administrative license revocation; and (2) defending the criminal-DWI charge so that no alcohol-related conviction results – both.

-You only have 60 days from the date of the license revocation.
-In breath test cases that is normally the date of the arrest.
+But you only have 60 days from the date of the license revocation.
+In breath test cases, that is normally the date of the arrest.

 FAQ: “When is the best time to retain a DWI defense attorney?”